unexpectedpanda/retool/docs/download.md

                 hatch shell
                 ```

-                !!! info
                 To exit the environment at any time, run the `exit` command.

-            1. Install Retool's dependencies in the environment:

-                ```
-                pip install .
-                ```

         !!! info
-            On systems that have both Python 2 and 3 installed, you might need to run `pip3`
+            On systems that have both Python 2 and 3 installed, you might need to run
-            instead of `pip`.
+            `pip3` instead of `pip`.

     1. Download the latest clone lists and metadata files: